Bootstrap

 “The church has always taught Satan fell.”

-The church taught the ransom-to-the-devil atonement for over a thousand years.
-The church taught baptismal regeneration for centuries.
-The church kept the Bible in Latin so common people couldn’t read it.
-“The church has always taught it” is an argument from tradition, not an argument from Scripture.
-And the Reformation was built on the principle that tradition must yield to Scripture when they conflict.
+I addressed this above.
+The church has been wrong about many things for many centuries — the ransom-to-the-devil atonement, baptismal regeneration, keeping the Bible in Latin.
+“The church has always taught it” is an argument from tradition, and the Reformation was built on the principle that tradition must yield to Scripture.
 This is one of those conflicts.

 “If Satan was created evil, God is responsible for all the evil Satan does.”